SomeshSunariwal/Object_Detection_Mask_RCNN/README.md

 Go through the File no. 2 and 3
 and understand by yourself

-# Files in the repo :
+# Files in this repo :

 1. Images detect.py
 2. Images_detect - Black Mask.py